Delos Greece Travel Guide

 Observe local rules

 Tipping is customary but not obligatory in Greece.
 For restaurants/cafes, round up the bill or leave 5-10% for good service.
 For small bills, rounding up to the nearest Euro is common and valued.
 For taxis, round up the price to the nearest Euro.
-For tour guides, a small extra payment of €5 - €10 per person for a good tour is a common practice.
+For tour guides, a small extra payment of €5 - €10 per person for a good the excursion is a common practice.
 For hotel staff, a tip of €1 - €2 for bellhops or housekeeping for helpful service is appropriate.

 €20 - €25